aatack/blooming-seasons-gardens/frontend/README.md

 ## Development

-From this folder, run `flutter run`.
+From this folder, run `flutter run --release`.
+(For development, leave out the release flag.)
 When prompted, choose Chrome (option 2 by default).

 ## Troubleshooting